 What are heart arrhythmias?

 Some people with heart arrhythmias have coronary heart disease underlying the problem.
-Some don't.

 Learn more about the heart.

-Types of heart arrhythmias
+Some types of heart arrhythmias

 Supraventricular arrhythmias are fast and often irregular heartbeats.
-The most common form is atrial fibrillation, where the top two chambers of the heart quiver instead of beating normally so the heart doesn't pump blood as effectively.
+The most common form is atrial fibrillation, where the top 2 chambers of the heart quiver instead of beating normally so the heart doesn't pump blood as effectively.

 Ventricular arrhythmias are irregular heartbeats that start in the lower part of the heart.
 These are more serious and require medical attention.